humza1400/humza1400/README.md

 Humza
 -------------------
-- Currently an undergrad as a Junior studying Computer Science with with aim to achieve a Master's Degree.
+- Currently an undergrad studying Computer Science with aim to achieve a Master's Degree by Fall 2024.

 - Interests resolve around creating backend software, networking, and data encryption/security.